ArkCase/DevOps/Docker/Alfresco/README.md

 ======================================

-This is a reference file to deploy Alfresco in the way it is integrated with ArkCase.
+This is a reference file to deploy Alfresco in the way it is integrated with ArkCase (except for SSL).

-You will need to set the `HOSTNAME` environment variable before running `docker-compose up`; it should be a DNS domain name that resolves to this service.
-If you run it on an EC2 instance, you can do
+You will need to set the `DNS_NAME` environment variable before running `docker-compose up`.
+If you run it on an EC2 instance, you can do this:
-this:

-    $ HOSTNAME=$(curl -sSL http://169.254.169.254/latest/meta-data/public-hostname) docker-compose up
+    $ DNS_NAME=$(curl -sSL http://169.254.169.254/latest/meta-data/public-hostname) docker-compose up